nyukers/Testing_by_Postman/README.md

 # Testing by Postman, 2021.
-Testing by Postman StarWars API,
+Testing by Postman of StarWars API,
 URL: https://swapi.dev/api/